 Oh my God.
 All of them.
 Can we just have a very big dinner party and they’re all invited?
 I think probably the most fun at a party would be Emilie du Chatelet or Ada Lovelace.
 They would be quite fun.
 I think Ada Lovelace, maybe.
 Yeah, I find her fascinating.
 I feel like she needs a good friend.
 I’d like to be her best friend and help her out a little bit.

-Silent Sky is part of Burning Coal Theatre’s next season.
+The Burning Coal Theatre production of Silent Sky opens next April.
 For more information visit: https://burningcoal.org/.